 Following that initial introduction, the team looks for me to join them.
 If an answer is unknown, the team looks to me for the answer.
 The group asks me for my advice, and we genuinely develop a partnership in my husband’s care.
 Creating a mutual collaboration with the team demonstrates respect for our codependence on each person’s role and our need for one another.

 I advocate for caregivers to interact with healthcare teams this way every time.
-As a caregiver, we must be engaged regularly with the other members of the healthcare team — at the center of the team in partnership at the head of the table.
+As caregivers, we must be engaged regularly with the other members of the healthcare team—at the center of the team, in partnership at the head of the table.